elewa-academy/elewa-academy.github.io/README.md

 ## Project Series

 These carefully designed projects are the core of our curriculum.
-If you study them as recommended you will learn the fundamentals of programming & software development, skills that transfer between any language or development environment.
+If you study them as recommended you will learn the fundamentals of programming & software development.
+Skills that transfer between any language or development environment.

 Each project is meant to be just a starting point.
 After you've finished the requirements and you've understood the main learning objectives, take the simple base provided and make it something awesome.